Creating Material Worlds: Theorising Identity in Archaeology

 Research aims and objectives

 This project aims to deconstruct the way archaeologists deal with identity, then reconstruct a new, distinctly archaeological approach by focusing on the creation, conception and consumption of material culture.
-Our objectives are threefold: first, to commission new research from emerging voices in the field; second, to promote discussion by way of open lectures backed with an accompanying website; and third, to consolidate and disseminate these advances through a peer-reviewed published volume.
+Our objectives are threefold: first, to commission new research from emerging voices in the field; second, to promote discussion by way of lectures open to the public; and third, to consolidate and disseminate these advances through a peer-reviewed published volume.

 The seminar series